software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 16
 >
 > Implement a REST API endpoint for _creating an answer_ for a quiz's question.
-Before implementing the endpoint itself, consider what kind of entity class needs to be implemented to store an answer related to a question's answer option.
+Before implementing the endpoint itself, consider what kind of data requirements the endpoint has.
 Return an appropriate HTTP status code and error message in the following error case:
 >
 > - Answer option with the provided id does not exist
 > - Quiz is not published